fruit of the spirit lesson for kids with free printables

 |

-Fruit of the Spirit Lesson for Kids with free printables
+Free Fruit of the Spirit Printables and Lesson for Young Kids

 In this blog post, I’ll share how we go about discussing and teaching the Fruit of the Spirit to our kids.
-You’ll also find free Fruit of the Spirit printables included that you can print and enjoy during your Fruit of the Spirit lesson for kids.
+You’ll also find our FREE Fruit of the Spirit printables designed for young kids learning the Bible.

 As a Christian Homeschooling mom, a big part of our preschool day consists of God’s word.
-It’s never too early to learn the Word of God, and with the right tools, it can be taught very simply to little ones.
+It’s never too early to memorize scripture with kids.
+With the right tools, it can be taught very simply to little ones.
 While we do read through a children’s bible every day, there are also some key concepts I always come back to during our preschool homeschool day.
 This Fruit of the Spirit Lesson is something I keep in our repetition folder and come back to every few weeks for a review and discussion.

 I hope you guys enjoy the worksheet and coloring page I made to help you in your Fruit of the Spirit Lesson with your kids.

 Make sure you don’t just stop here!
-Keep reading the whole blog post for ideas on how to use the Fruit of the Spirit Lesson for your kiddos.
+Keep reading the whole blog post for ideas on how to use your free Fruit of the Spirit printables for a well-rounded age-appropriate lesson for young kids.

 How I Use This Fruit of the Spirit Lesson for Kids

-I think the Fruit of the Spirit lesson for kids is such a foundational lesson of the bible that I like to keep a laminated copy of this study sheet in our repetition folder.
+I think the Fruit of the Spirit lesson for kids is such a foundational lesson of the bible that I like to keep a laminated copy of these free Fruit of the Spirit printables in our repetition folder.
 In case you missed it, this blog post will explain better what a repetition learning folder is.

 It’s amazing to see how different our discussions will be every time I go over this fruit of the Spirit lesson.
-I’ve found it’s a great way to spark discussion about sin, and more importantly the forgiveness of Jesus.
+I’ve found it’s a great way to spark discussion about sin, and more importantly, the forgiveness of Jesus.
 Maybe we’ve all had a rough week.
-Maybe my kids haven’t been getting along with each other.
+Maybe my kids haven’t been getting along.
 Maybe my daughter had her feelings hurt by a friend.
-Whatever life throws our way this lesson has led to fruitful (pun intended) conversations.
-Whether it be about our own need for forgiveness or giving us a chance to forgive someone else who wasn’t walking in the Spirit.
+Whatever life throws our way, this lesson has led to fruitful (pun intended) conversations, whether it be about our own need for forgiveness or giving us a chance to forgive someone else who wasn’t walking in the Spirit.

 This Fruit of the Spirit Lesson for Kids is also a great way to teach that all good things come from the Lord.
 We can’t conjure up goodness that lasts.
 Our own works will never save us.
 We need the Holy Spirit working in us to have these fruits.